hashicorp/tfc-policy-sets-migration/README.md

    2019/07/08 10:58:40 Mirroring policy set "global" into /tmp/policy-sets/global
    2019/07/08 10:58:41 Mirroring policy set "sunny-day" into /tmp/policy-sets/sunny-day
    ```
+   Note that during this step, only policy sets with individually managed
+   policies will be mirrored locally.
+Policy sets which are already versioned
+   will not be copied.
 4. Check out the directory structure created by the script to ensure it matches
    your policy set configuration in Terraform Cloud:
    ```